 Instructors and Students

-Chief Instructors Tony Tam and Danny Tam are referred to as Sensei (meaning: the one who came before thus teacher) in and out of the dojo.
+Head Instructors Tony Tam and Danny Tam are referred to as Sensei (meaning: the one who came before, thus teacher) in and out of the dojo.
 Black-belt assistants are referred to as “Sempai”, which is a traditional greeting given to senior instructors.
 Kohais are senior ranking students.

 By its very nature, a karate class is made up of students of all levels of expertise and ability.
 Students are evaluated on attitude, sincerity and willingness to train hard.